Astronomy, astrochemistry and the origin of life

 Further information / registration

-Here is a link to the list of participants (as of July 31)
+Here is a link to the list of the participants.

 Here is a link to the lecture slides and further material (PW-protected).